-The danger does not neccesarilly come from the venom, but from a possible allergic reaction to the bite.
-Children and the elderly as well as people whom have been sick for a while and have a low immune system are more at risk.
+The danger does not necessarily come from the venom, but from a possible allergic reaction to the bite.
+Children and the elderly, as well as people whom have been sick for a while and have a low immune system, are more at risk.

 If after being bitten, redness, swelling, or itchiness appears away from the bite area, the person may be allergic.
 This can be fatal if medical assistance is not sought rapidly.
-If possible, always take the insect responsible for the injury to the hospital ( alive or dead ) it will help medics give the correct anti-venom or drugs.
+If possible, always take the insect, snake, or spider responsible for the injury to the hospital ( alive or dead ) it will help medics give the correct anti-venom or drugs.

 This long legged brown spider is only approximately 1.5 cm in diameter, and is named after the visible dark violin shape on the front of its body.
 Bites from this venomous spider usually cause significant pain and swelling in the puncture area which can take on a bluish color.

-Within two days, blisters may appear at the bite area, as well as the victim suffering from chills, tremors, fever and possibly going into a state of shock.
+Within two days, blisters may appear around the bite area.
+As well as the victim suffering from chills, tremors, and fever the victim could also possibly go into a state of shock.
 The bite has been known to be fatal, but only very rarely, but it does happen.